 The inflorescence is a spike-like raceme held above the leaves.

 The flowers are perfect, 1/2 to 3/4 inch long and are on short stalks with corollas in varying shades of blue.
 The green calyx is tubular with 5 short rounded lobes which turn outward at the tips when the flower opens.
-The corolla forms a pea-type flower consisting of 5 petals with the large upper banner petal turned upward with a notch at the center.
-There are two lateral petals which enclose two keel petals that are usually white, which in turn, house the reproductive parts, which include 10 stamens with yellow anthers and a single style.
+The corolla forms a pea-type flower consisting of 5 petals with the large upper banner petal turned upward with a notch at the center of the tip.
+There are two lateral petals projecting forward which enclose two keel petals that are usually white, which in turn, house the reproductive parts, which include 10 stamens with yellow anthers and a single style.
 Large insects such as bumblebees can force open the keel petals where they touch together to reach the pollen contained inside.

 Seed: Fertile flowers produce an oblong inflated seed pod with the calyx firmly attached at one end and the remains of the style at the other.
 The pod is green at first then turning black at maturity.
 The pod contains a number of brown kidney shaped seeds which are loose in the pod when mature.
 The pod splits open at maturity to release the seeds by wind or bird dispersion.
 As the stems and racemes become somewhat woody, pods frequently over-winter.
 Seeds can be germinated in the spring after a short period of cold storage, but not all will be viable.
 They also require scarification.
 Outdoor sowing in the fall does not require scarification.